Electro707/Simple-LED-Matrix-Library/README.md

 ### Installing Library

 Install this library by downloading this repository as a ZIP file, then importing it into the Arduino IDE like any other library!

-Like to the official guide can be found [here!](https://www.arduino.cc/en/Guide/Libraries) Follow the "Importing a .zip Library" of the guide to import the Compressed file.
+Link to the official guide can be found [here!](https://www.arduino.cc/en/Guide/Libraries).
+Follow the "Importing a .zip Library" section of the guide to import this library.

 ## To-Do
 - Add documentation describing how the LED Matrix will be hooked up to the Arduino with drawings.